steveebenezer/rescript-react-starter-template/README.md

 This is:
 - A template for your new ReasonReact project with the newer Rescript syntax.
 - Extra helper documentation for ReasonReact (full ReasonReact docs [here](https://reasonml.github.io/reason-react/)).
-- Compiles & watches SASS in the webpack build.
+- Compiles & watches SASS using webpack.

-`src` contains 4 sub-folders, each an independent, self-contained ReasonReact example.
-Feel free to delete any of them and shape this into your project!
-This template's more malleable than you might be used to =).

 ## Run